-- (1) They are continuously engaged in estate planning activities in their professional discipline; - (2) They are in good standing with their respective professional organizations and/or license authorities and are not subject to any disciplinary misconduct or investigation; - (3) They maintain membership in an affiliated local or regional estate planning council where such membership is available (availability must be reassessed by designee for annual recertification); otherwise they must be an individual, At-Large member of the NAEPC and maintain that membership; - (4) They have abided by and will continue to abide by the NAEPC Code of Ethics; - (5) They are dedicated to the team concept of estate planning; and - (6) They have currently satisfied the continuing education requirements of their designated professional discipline and have maintained a minimum of thirty (30) hours of continuing education during the prior two (2) years, of which at least fifteen (15) hours were in estate planning, in order to satisfy the AEP® designation continuing education requirement. - 11.
+- (1) They are continuously engaged in estate planning activities in their professional discipline; - (2) They are in good standing with their respective professional organizations and/or license authorities and are not subject to any disciplinary misconduct or investigation; - (3) They maintain membership in an affiliated local or regional estate planning council where such membership is available (availability must be reassessed by designee for annual recertification); otherwise they must be an individual, At-Large member of the NAEPC and maintain that membership; - (4) They have abided by and will continue to abide by the NAEPC Code of Ethics;

+- (5) They are dedicated to the team concept of estate planning; and - (6) They have currently satisfied the continuing education requirements of their designated professional discipline and have maintained a minimum of thirty (30) hours of continuing education during the prior two (2) years, of which at least fifteen (15) hours were in estate planning, in order to satisfy the AEP® designation continuing education requirement. - 11.
 Annual audit of certification requirements.
 On an annual basis, the AEP® Committee will determine the percentage of active designation holders to be audited.
-If an active designation holder is chosen for audit, verification that the designation holder is in good standing with his or her respective professional organization and/or licensing authority; current with the continuing education requirements of thirty (30) hours, fifteen (15) of which must have been in estate planning, for the prior two (2) calendar years; and verification of membership from the appropriate affiliated local estate planning council of which the AEP® is a member must be provided.
-If the audited AEP® is not a member of an affiliated local estate planning council because there is not an affiliated council within this geographical area but it is not available for membership, an appropriate explanation must be provided.
+If an active designation holder is chosen for audit, verification that the designation holder is in good standing with his or her respective professional organization and/or licensing authority; current with the continuing education requirements of thirty (30) hours, fifteen (15) of which must have been in estate planning, for the prior two (2) calendar years; and verification of membership from the appropriate affiliated local estate planning council of which the AEP® is a member must be submitted to the national office.
+If the audited AEP® is not a member of an affiliated local estate planning council because there is not an affiliated council within 50 miles or 60 minutes driving time of his or her place of business or there is an affiliated council within this geographical area but it is not available for membership, an appropriate explanation must be provided.
 It is the responsibility of each designee who is not a member of an affiliated local estate planning council to reassess this on an annual basis.
 Failure to comply with the audit request in a timely manner results in a "cease and desist" letter stating that the AEP® designee is considered inactive and ineligible to use the designation or promote oneself as an AEP® until such time as the audit information has been submitted to and approved by the NAEPC national office.